Anime genres explained

 - Martial Arts

-- Mature (contains intense violence, erotic content, blood, gore, strong language; not suitable for under 17
+- Mature (contains intense violence, erotic content, blood, gore, and strong language; not suitable for under 17

 - Mecha (title under this genre are usually have some fantastic or futuristic element and always have something to do with robotic machines)